CoderDojoSV/beginner-python/Day-1/README.md

 * Print a message at the end of the game

-Finished example (no peaking early): [multiplication game finished.py](multiplication game finished.py)
+Finished example (no peeking early): [multiplication game finished.py](multiplication game finished.py)